No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 No Novak yet, but the rest of tennis is preparing for the Australian Open

-While the question of whether or not he will remain in doubt for Novak Djokovic and his Australian Open entry, the rest of the tennis world returns to work this week to prepare for the first major of the season, which will take place on January 17. starts in Melbourne Park.
+While the question of “will he or not” remains for No. 1 Novak Djokovic and his Australian Open entry, the rest of the tennis world is going back to work this week to prepare for the season’s first major, which will take place on Saturday.
+January 17 starts.
+Melbourne Park.

 Sources